sensel/morph-docs/docs/morph.md

 In Morph's unique Brush Mode, you want your software brush to adapt to the size of the brush or stylus you are applying to the Morph.
 This is reported on the "Tilt" channel, since traditional tablets use tilt to affect brush size.
 Pressure is best mapped to the brush opacity to emulate paint or ink density.
 Rotation is ideally mapped to brush angle when using software brushes that are non-round.

 Using the Stylus Mode, you can map Pressure and Rotation to your brushes, however, there is no Tilt reported from the Morph.

+The Sensel Morph currently supports Adobe Photoshop CC, Adobe Illustrator CC, Corel Painter 2017, recent versions of Autodesk Sketchbook, and other art programs if they support Windows Ink or the Sensel macOS Driver.

 #### Corel Painter
 [Corel Painter](http://corel.com) offers a vast array of options for brushes, allowing for models of oils, gels, inks, charcoal, airbrush, and more.
 These settings are created in the Brushes Control Panel, which has several sub-tabs for the various properties.